Oreva-Kaushik/Unreal_Engine_Developer_Assignment/README.md

 5. Shoot the boxes using the FPS weapon
 6. Observe:
    - Health decreases when hit
-   - Box disappears when health reaches zero
+   - Box disappears(destroy) when health reaches zero
    - Player score increases
    - UI updates with the new score